ms-e-g/ms-e-g.github.io/index.md

+## this is a website by ms-e-g

+will contain assignment materials

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ms-e-g/ms-e-g.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.